 Canon Collins Trust acts as a nominating agency for Commonwealth Scholarships.
 We annually nominate 14 individuals for fully-funded Commonwealth Scholarships for PhD study at any UK university.

-In 2022 scholarships are offered under six development themes and all candidates must apply under one of these themes:
+Scholarships are offered under six development themes and all candidates must apply under one of these themes:

 - Science and technology for development

 - Strengthening global peace, security and governance

 - Access, inclusion and opportunity

 Are you eligible?

 To apply for this scholarship through Canon Collins Trust you must: